 Getting to Bled

 There are numerous bus options for travelling from Ljubljana to Bled.
-It is also possible to travel directly from Ljubljana Airport to Bled, as the airport is located roughly halfway between the two destinations.
-The same direct route is available from Bled to Ljubljana Airport, without the need to go via Ljubljana city.
+You can also travel directly from Ljubljana Airport to Bled, as the airport is roughly halfway between the two destinations.
+This direct route works both ways, so you do not need to go via Ljubljana city when travelling from Bled to the airport.
 The journey from Ljubljana to Bled takes approximately 1 hour, while the trip from Ljubljana Airport to Bled requires around 30 minutes.

 From Bled to Vintgar Gorge

 Vintgar Gorge is open to visitors from April to November.
 There is no parking available near the entrance, so it is recommended to use the shuttle from either the Vintgar Lip car park or the Bled bus station.
-Understanding bus departure times at the Bled bus station can be tricky, as there is no ticket office or clear display, so it is advisable to plan ahead.
-The Vintgar Gorge website is a good source of information.
-During my visit to Bled, I only noticed a table displaying Vintgar bus departure times on the third day at the bus station.
+Bus departure times at the Bled station can be confusing, as there is no ticket office or clear timetable displayed, so it is best to plan ahead.
+The Vintgar Gorge website is a reliable source of information.
+I did not see a table with Vintgar bus departure times at the bus station until the third day of my stay in Bled.

 Travelling to Bohinj

-Another option is Ribcev Laz, which is convenient for the other boat station, Zlatorog, and the Church of St John the Baptist.
-The journey from Ljubljana takes 2 hours, while the trip from Bled requires 45 minutes.
+Another option is Ribcev Laz, which is convenient for the other boat station, the Zlatorog statue, and the Church of St John the Baptist.
+From Ljubljana, the trip takes roughly 2 hours, while from Bled it is about 45 minutes.

 Getting to Skofja Loka